CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 {% capture a5AccordionContent %}
 <p>
     In general, the volume of claims data you're going to receive depends on how many enrollees are attributed to your model entity and the number of updates a given claim receives.
-You can use a database query (e.g., on the number of enrollees) for more information.
+You can perform a database query on your attributed enrollees for more information.
 </p>
 <p>
     You can expect a higher number of updates with partially adjudicated claims data.
 It’s subject to more changes since there may be multiple rounds of processing and adjustments.
-You will get updates when this occurs, resulting in a seemingly larger amount of data than adjudicated claims, which are final-action.
+You'll get updates when this occurs, resulting in a seemingly larger amount of data than adjudicated claims, which are final-action.
 </p>
 {% endcapture %}

 {% capture a6AccordionContent %}
 <p>
-    No, Claim and ClaimResponse resources contain a subset of the data elements available in EOB resources.
+    No, Claim and ClaimResponse only contain a subset of the data elements available in EOB.
 They are also subject to more changes.
-Claim and ClaimResponse resources are only available for 60 days after their most recent update.
+Claim and ClaimResponse are only available for 60 days after their most recent update.
 </p>
 <p>
-    During this time, the claim is typically adjudicated and details on the episode of care will be available to your organization as EOB resources.
-EOB resources provide the full set of data elements and are more accurate for long-term records.
+    By that time, the claim is typically adjudicated and details on the episode of care will be available to your organization in EOB.
+EOB provides the full set of data elements and is more accurate for long-term records.
 </p>
 {% endcapture %}